FrancoisChaumont/csv-read/README.md

 PHP 7.0+

 ### Installation
-Just include the library and you are deady to go.
+Just include the library and you are ready to go.

 ## Testing
 Under the folder named *tests* you will find a demo csv file and a test script ready to use.